"The very stars once lived and died at our command, yet you still dare oppose us?"

 The Exodites have exchanged some of their race's advanced technology for a comparatively primitive existence of physical labor and simplicity.
 Most of their worlds boast populations of Megadons, so that many Exodites live a tribal, nomadic existence following these saurian herds.
 They retain close ties with their kin on the Craftworlds, and often entertain Harlequin troupes or welcome Outcasts from Craftworld society.
 Some Eldar, particularly those of Craftworld Biel-Tan, see in these Exodite Worlds the seeds of a new Eldar empire, but any Craftworld is quick to come to the aid of Exodites under attack by an alien race.

-.
+since a single Eldar unit choice in Second Edition, and have never had dedicated models.
 They did however supply Eldar Knights for the large-scale Epic 40,000 Gaiden Game

 Notable Exodite tropes include:

 - The Atoner/Defector from Decadence: They're descended from the Eldar who realized the horrible depravity of their pre-Fall civilization, and left to live new, spartan lives on the Maiden Worlds on the far-flung borders of their interstellar empire.

 - Badass Native

 - Everything's Better with Dinosaurs: The original groups who left to colonize the furthest rim worlds who would become the Exodites brought with them a variety of large, dinosaur-like creatures they call dragons.
 The Exodites use them as both beasts of burden and Beasts Of Battle.
 Their best-known warriors are the Dragon Knights, bands of warriors who ride smaller dragons as cavalry and wield laser-lances.